-Tony W. Ho.
-In August 2017, and we entered into an employment agreement with Dr. Ho.
-As of January 1, 2021, Dr. Ho receives an annual base salary in an amount equal to \$467,000, and Dr. Ho's annual target bonus is currently set at not less than 45% of his salary.
-Dr. Ho is also eligible to participate in our employee benefit plans on the same terms as other executives.
+Brendan Smith.
+In October 2021, we entered into an employment agreement with Mr. Smith.
+As of January 1, 2022, Mr. Smith receives an annual base salary in an amount equal to \$450,000, and Mr. Smith's annual target bonus is currently set at 45% of his annual base salary.
+Mr. Smith is also eligible to participate in our employee benefit plans on the same terms as other executives.